TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 # Pico Volume and Macro Touch Keyboard

-This is a combination of the [**Raspberry Pi Pico Touch Macro Keyboard by Dustin Watts**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard), and the [**AdafruitTinyUSB HID example hid_composite.ino**](https://github.com/adafruit/Adafruit_TinyUSB_Arduino/blob/master/examples/HID/hid_composite/hid_composite.ino).
+This (VolumeMacroPad1.ino and VolumeMacroPad2.ino), is a combination of the [**Raspberry Pi Pico Touch Macro Keyboard by Dustin Watts**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard), and the [**AdafruitTinyUSB HID example hid_composite.ino**](https://github.com/adafruit/Adafruit_TinyUSB_Arduino/blob/master/examples/HID/hid_composite/hid_composite.ino).
 It was further adapted for use on a the Waveshare ST7789 320x240 2.8 inch Touch LCD, replacing the PicoSDK USB stack with the Adafruit TinyUSB stack - this allowed the use of multimedia keys such as the volume Up-Down-Mute to be added to the touch buttons.

 <p align="left">
 <img src="images/macro1.jpg" height="220" />